gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 14. SHALL include _openid_ value as scope in all authorization request.
 15. SHALL use the PCKE as described in [@!OAuth.NativeApps] for native apps clients.

-Authentication server (aka OP) specification statements:
+## Authentication server (aka OP)

+The authorization server specification statements are:

 1. SHALL NOT support public clients.
 2. MAY support mutual TLS connections.